 A classic Italian aperitivo made with prosecco and bitters.
 It’s refreshing and light, which makes it ideal for a break between sightseeing stops.

-Coffee is part of daily life in Genoa, and a quick espresso at the bar is both affordable and authentic.
+Coffee is part of daily life here, and a quick espresso at the bar is both affordable and authentic.
 It’s a simple way to experience local culture.

 This citrus liqueur is served chilled and often enjoyed after a meal.
 It’s bright and refreshing, so it’s a great way to end your dining experience.

-Genoa has a growing craft beer scene, with small breweries offering a range of styles.
+There is a fast growing craft beer scene, with small breweries offering a range of styles.
 It’s a nice alternative if you want something different from wine.

-Sa Pesta: Located in the historic center, this ancient “sciamadda” (fried food shop) is famous for its vegetable pies.
-It offers a very authentic, no-frills dining experience.
+Located in the historic center, this ancient “sciamadda” (fried food shop) is famous for its vegetable pies.
+It also offers a very authentic, no frills dining experience.

-Genoa has a long history as a trading port, and that legacy still shapes its shopping scene today.
-You’ll find a mix of grand shopping streets, historic shops, and local markets, so it’s easy to browse everything from modern brands to traditional goods in one afternoon.
+The city’s long history as a trading port still influences its shopping scene today.
+Visitors can explore grand shopping streets, historic stores, and local markets all within a short distance.
+So, it’s easy to browse both modern brands and traditional local goods in a single afternoon.

 Where to Shop